cherrypy/cheroot/README.rst

 if unsure.
 Please follow `CherryPy's common contribution guidelines
 <https://github.com/cherrypy/cherrypy/blob/master/.github/CONTRIBUTING.rst>`_.
-Note that PR is more likely to be accepted if it includes tests and detailed description helping maintainers to understand it better :tada:
+Note that PR is more likely to be accepted if it includes tests and detailed description helping maintainers to understand it better 🎉

 Oh, and be pythonic, please :snake: